 Prosser UMC

-Please Join us for 10 AM Sunday Morning Worship at 824 6th St, Prosser, WA 99350
+Please join us for Sunday Morning Worship at 10 AM at 824 6th St, Prosser, WA 99350.

 From the Pastor